 grant flows), I highly recommend the appropriate section on Aaron Parecki’s website.

-So, we now know how to get a token from Keycloak and attach it to a request – how can we now verify on the backend side that this token is indeed valid and not just some random string?
+So, now we know how to get a token from Keycloak and attach it to a request – how can we now verify on the back-end side that this token is indeed valid and not just some random string?
 Essentially, there are two ways to do this.

-However, that method requires a separate call to Keycloak every time we want to verify a token (unless we include some caching mechanism on the client side, which would introduce yet another layer of complexity).
+However, this method requires a separate call to Keycloak every time we want to verify a token (unless we include some caching mechanism on the client side, which would introduce yet another layer of complexity).

 The first part is the header containing some metadata – you can use any base64-decoding tool to see something akin to this: